ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solution.md

 #### load()

-Load result data from file
+Load result data from file.

 <a id="compolyx.Solution.load_factor"></a>